szalapski/Timeline/README.md

 # Sz.Timeline

-Makes visual timelines for studying based on dates or sequences of events
+A blazor app: makes visual timelines for studying based on dates or sequences of events